Thoracic Insufficiency Syndrome Second Opinions

 Would you like a second surgical opinion from a CHOP expert?

 Care and treatment decisions for a child with thoracic insufficiency syndrome caused by progressive scoliosis and severe rib fusion, or a host of complex, congenital conditions that affect the size of the chest wall, can be both complex and confusing.
 For this reason, many families seek a second opinion or consultation before beginning any treatment plan.

 At Children’s Hospital of Philadelphia (CHOP), pediatric specialists from the Wyss/Campbell Center for Thoracic Insufficiency Syndrome (CTIS) are available to you or your physician to provide second opinions or consultations.
 We work with families and pediatric specialists from all over the country and around the world to provide second opinions and consultations so you can make informed decisions for your child’s individual treatment and care.

-Our Center offers direct contact with Program Manager Susanne Manzoni, RN, BSN, and Referral Nurse Navigator Mary Ovelman, RN, BSN, RRT, to help guide your child’s care journey.
-They can help coordinate collection of medical records, ensure records are clinically reviewed, and assist with scheduling, imaging, insurance and travel to CHOP, if needed.
+Our Center offers direct contact with Program Manager Susanne Manzoni, RN, BSN, to help guide your child’s care journey.
+She can help coordinate collection of medical records, ensure records are clinically reviewed, and assist with scheduling, imaging, insurance and travel to CHOP, if needed.

 HOW TO GET A SECOND OPINION

 Here are your options for requesting a second opinion from a pediatric thoracic insufficiency syndrome specialist at CHOP:

 Why and when to get a second opinion from a pediatric thoracic insufficiency syndrome specialist

 Families seek second opinions and consultations for many reasons, including: